Beyond the Edge of Function: Unraveling the Patterns of Type Recovery in Binary Code: Empirical Analysis

 \subsubsection{\textbf{Type Frequency}}

 Table \ref{tab:freq} presents the top 50 data types in the dataset, ranked by their frequency of occurrence.
 Based on these results, we have several noteworthy observations.

-\textbf{Primitive Types}: Empirically, the most frequently used type in binary datasets is the \texttt{\textbf{int}} type, which intuitively aligns with it being the first data type learned in programming education.
-Furthermore, among the top 50 data types, 26 are primitive types (e.g., \texttt{char}, \texttt{double}), indicating primitive types are the core types in binary datasets.
+\textbf{Primitive Types}: Empirically, the most frequently used type is the \texttt{\textbf{int}} type, which intuitively aligns with it being the first data type learned in programming education.
+Furthermore, among the top 50 data types, 26 are primitive types (e.g., \texttt{char}, \texttt{double}), indicating that primitive types are the core types in binary datasets.
 This suggests that in C programs, developers tend to favor primitive types for expressing logic.
-Additionally, this emphasizes that we should pay more attention to primitive types in binary type recovery tasks due to their substantial proportion in the dataset.
+Therefore, we should prioritize primitive types in binary type recovery tasks due to their substantial proportion in the dataset.

 \textbf{Type Qualifier}: Keywords such as \texttt{const}, \texttt{volatile}, \texttt{restrict}, and \texttt{static} in types are used to constrain type characteristics and instruct the compiler to perform specific checks.
 The \texttt{const} qualifier declares a read-only variable, more specifically, the compiler verifies that the variable cannot be directly assigned after initialization.
 However, a variable that naturally remains unassigned after initialization cannot be distinguished at the binary code level from a const-qualified variable.
 Currently, in the reverse engineering process of analyzing variables and inferring types, we do not focus on these type qualifiers.
-In Table \ref{tab:freq}, there are 5 types with the \texttt{const} type qualifier (highlighted with gray background), and their ground truth types are the types with the qualifiers removed.
+In Table \ref{tab:freq}, there are 5 types with the \texttt{const} type qualifier (highlighted in gray), and their ground truth types are the types with the qualifiers removed.